CaptainBawa/Music-Festival-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to give credit to https://www.behance.net/gallery/29845175/CC-Global-Summit-2015 for the original design.

 I extend my heartfelt gratitude to the Microverse team and my coding partners for their invaluable inspiration and contributions towards the success of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>